-The Dyslexia Therapist Graduate Certificate is designed for teachers to become certified by the Arkansas Department of Education (ADE) as K-12 dyslexia therapists.
-This certificate meets ADE competencies defined by Arkansas law as provided in ACT 1294 of 2013.
+The Dyslexia Graduate Certificate is designed for Arkansas teachers as an add-on Dyslexia Endorsement and is approved by the Arkansas Department of Education (ADE).
+This 12-hour online certificate meets ADE competencies defined by Arkansas law as provided in ACT 1294 of 2013.
 Aligned with standards of the International Dyslexia Association (IDA), the International Literacy Association (ILA), and the Interstate New Teacher Assessment and Support Consortium (INTASC), this program provides teachers with the knowledge and skills to work effectively with students experiencing moderate to severe reading difficulties including dyslexia.

 WHAT YOU’LL STUDY